About the Show

 Dr Pamela Connolly talks to comedian and writer Chris Langham on his release from jail.
 He talks openly about the abuse he endured as a child, his addictions, his trial and imprisonment.

-Dr Pamela Connolly talks to Gene Simmons, outrageous front man of heavy metal band Kiss and one of America's most successful rock stars.
-Pamela looks beneath the exterior of this quintessential Alpha male to find out what lies behind his relentless need for success and self-gratification.
+Dr Pamela Connolly talks to Gene Simmons, one of America's most successful rock stars to find out what lies behind his relentless need for success and self-gratification.

 Dr Pamela Connolly talks to actress Kathleen Turner.
 Diagnosed with rheumatoid arthritis, she took to drink to ease the pain.
 She talks about the illness and how she coped with drinking.